zenmasterjobo/Readit/README.md

 Readit - a read-only 'clone' of reddit.com

 ## Known Issues and Pending Development

 Currently runs stable in Chrome, have had  CORS issues in Firefox and Mobile web browsers, still looking into fixing those.

-Currently the comments page shows the root comments that reply to the post.
-It also shows the children comments that reply to the root comments.
-   - Looking into a working solution that will be able to display all nested child comments instead of only the direct replies to root comment.

 ## Future Development
 Create a route that renders user data when a user is selected from within the app.
+Current app will link to user's profile on reddit.
+However, with how with Ember, this should be a relatively easy task to spin up.

 Set up OAuth and a login page so the user can actually log into their reddit account and see their homepage / subreddit's